I confess; I only discovered this documentary recently (even though I’ve been using InVision on and off for some years now).

 Basically, as they mention in the movie “it’s not about pixels, it’s the act of solving problems”.

-Lastly but not least, I think it’s very cool that they openly talk about their career options and how they came to be designers.
+Lastly, I think it’s very cool how they openly talk about their career options and how they became designers.
 Also, it was a nice touch mentioning that designers like to come up with all sorts of titles for themselves.
 After all, we all know there’s a bunch of big egos in design.

 These are my top 3 reasons for recommending this documentary.
-It’s also a good idea to watch it with team members, others fellow designers and those people who insist that you are an “embellisher”.
+It’s also a good idea to watch it with colleagues, others designers and those people who insist that you are an “embellisher”.